AnonKares/WEASC/README.md

 - innuit and circumpole support party
 - Hazaragi support party

+The group aims to currently disrupt the colonisation of other planets by non eastern phenotype people including elon musk working alongside Eastern raan society

 Current targets:
 - 8 white blond or brown or red haired or blue eyed European eastern phenotype people
 - 2 black east Asian phenotype people - these will always form a minority ( accounting for less than 2% of the group)